andreas-bauer/rejoinderoo/README.md

 <p align="center"><img src="images/logo.png"></p>

-Rejoinderoo creates a rejoinder (response to reviewers) LaTeX document based on a CSV file.
+Rejoinders creates a rejoinder (response to reviewers) LaTeX document based on a CSV file.
 An example of a generated rejoinder document is shown in [example.pdf](./example.pdf).

 ## Prerequisites

-Rejoinderoo depends on Pick to provide the selection interface for data fields of the CSV file.
+Rejoinders depends on Pick to provide the selection interface for data fields of the CSV file.
 You have to install the dependencies first.

-`pip install -r requirements.txt `
+`pip install -r requirements.txt`

 ## Usage